 It’s true that when it comes to healthcare, physicians are the experts.
 Modern consumers need to strike a balance and create partnerships with them.
 But doctors can serve their patients better than ever by looking for ways to strengthen trust and make each patient feel valued.

 Paint the picture of the patient experience for your audience.
 This way, they know exactly what to expect when they arrive.
-For example, shoot a short video walking the viewer through every step of the service you're marketing.
+For example, shoot a short video walking the viewer through every step of the service that you are showcasing.

-Also, put your team's expertise front and center on your marketing channels, like your company website and social media presence.
-Introduce your team, and detail how long they've had experience, what their specialities are, and other important aspects (like their education history).
+You can also put your team's expertise front and center on your marketing channels, like your company website and social media presence.
+Introduce your team, and detail how long they've had experience, what their specialties are, and other important aspects (like their education history).

 5. The Power of Reviews

-And that brings us to this.
-It’s understandable why some “old school” doctors feel resentful at the idea online reviews have so much influence.
-But don’t give in to pessimism: Doctors have immense power to garner reviews that move their business forward.
+And that brings us to reviews!
+It’s understandable why some “old school” doctors feel resentful at the idea that online reviews have so much influence.
+But don’t give in to pessimism: Doctors have immense power to garner reviews that help to move their business forward.

 Marketers can partner with doctors to help.
 While no one can control a patient’s health, reducing the ambiguity and confusion of the healthcare experience is vital.
-Better communication, clearer paperwork, and – yes – great web content all play roles.
+Better communication, clearer paperwork, and – yes – great digital content are all influential.

-Make that part of your brand's messaging, and highlight how your company delivers the best results for their patient's wellness.
+Make that part of your brand's messaging, and highlight how your company delivers the best results for patient wellness.
 Impactful content that includes real stories can build trust over time, leading your audience to better understand your healthcare team's expertise and knowledge.

 Some of the best healthcare marketing content can come from reviews, which you can earn through many tactics, including: